flyingflip/rethinkdb/README.md

+# Supported tags and respective `Dockerfile` links

+- `arm`
+- `amd` `latest`

+**Current Version: 2.4.3**

 # What is RethinkDB?

 RethinkDB is an open-source, distributed database built to store JSON documents and effortlessly scale to multiple machines.
 It's easy to set up and learn and features a simple but powerful query language that supports table joins, groupings, aggregations, and functions.

 # How to use this image
 Keeping in mind that this image is syntactically compatible with the main [RethinkDB](https://www.rethinkdb.com) image, it is largely the same and follows the compiling instructions for RaspberryPi.
-It is compiled on an Apple MacBook Air running an Apple Silicon M1 processor but is compiled for AMD/X86 as well as ARM architectures.
+In addition to the RethinkDB server, it also includes the pyton based tools for backing up database, exporting and importing data.
+It is built on Ubuntu 22.04 LTS.
+I had to move away from Alpine due to shifting priorities on dependent packages needed to compile the code.

-As such, I have used most of the README and all of the instructions from [RethinkDB's DockerHub](https://hub.docker.com/_/rethinkdb) page.
+I have used most of the README and all of the instructions from [RethinkDB's DockerHub](https://hub.docker.com/_/rethinkdb) page.
 ARM support is still considered experimental - so use at your own discretion.

 **One addition to this image is the inclusion of the python libraries not present in the official images so you can do backup and restores of databases.**